Flux Pro API Pricing and Code Examples: A Complete Developer Guide

 Rate Limits and Error Handling

-Every API response includes X-RateLimit-Remaining and X-RateLimit-Reset headers.
+Every API response includes X-RateLimit-Limit, X-RateLimit-Remaining, and X-RateLimit-Reset headers.
 When you hit a 429, the Retry-After header tells you exactly how long to wait.
-A 402 response means insufficient credits and includes a breakdown of which nodes in your workflow need how many credits, so you can identify which orchestration steps are consuming the most.
+A 402 response means insufficient credits and includes a detailed breakdown with requiredCredits, availableCredits, and a per-node breakdown array showing which nodes in your workflow need how many credits, so you can identify which orchestration steps consume the most.

 For idempotency, include an Idempotency-Key header on execute requests.
 Identical keys within 24 hours replay the original response without triggering a duplicate run, which is essential for retry logic in production batch processing systems.